Smart Scale vs Regular Scale: The Ultimate 2026 Guide

 Can pregnant women use smart scales?

-Most manufacturers advise avoiding body composition features during pregnancy.
+Most manufacturers advise against using body composition features during pregnancy.
 Always follow the product guidelines.
+Consult your doctor if you have questions.

 Do I need a smartphone to use a smart scale?